SpaCE-Lab-MSU/bg_sdm_refactor/README.md

 `Rscript --no-restore sdm_run.R Alouatta_palliata 1 1 /tmp/output_Alouatta_palliata`

 *Note: the `--no-restore` option will avoid re-loading any variables or objects you've saved from your interactive R/Rstudio session.
 Do not use the --vanilla option as it will not load the environment which the current script depends upon*

+#### HPC submit script

+The HPC job script is `sdm_run_all_radii.sh` and has job parameters for memory and cores that are known to work but may be larger than necessary.

+#### Convenience Shell Scripts for HPC

+The R code in this job script needs some environment variables for the location of the occurrences file and species name.
+So there is more scripts that set these variables for you and submitting  one or all of the species using an HPC job.
+The shell 'script' `start_jobs.sh` are actually shell 'functions' that create commands you can run to launch the HPC jobs and also for post-processing (see below)

+To run a single species from this directory

+1. review, edit and save the script `start_jobs.sh` and alter the directories as needs to point to the species files.
+They are currently set for using the HPC folder for the "plz-lab" research group.
+2. once edits, you can enable the functions by 'sourcing' the script in the terminal.
+   `source start_jobs.R`

+3. now the shortcut functions are available in your terminal.
+   - To run one species, use the folder name (with underscore):  `run_one_species_sdm Lagothrix_lagotricha`
+   - to to submit a job for each folder in the occurrences folder set in this script: `run_all_species_sdm`
+   - to run the post-processing after all species models are created, use `post_process_sdm` note this is not a job and will run in the terminal node immediately since it doesn't take much

+#### Post-processing

+After the run is done the code is there to

+1. read in the data in the output directory for all species (the naive code assumes that there is a directory for each species, and no non-species directories, so don't create any)
+1. for non-SDM data, aggregate into a single file by averaging across runs, and merging into a single CSV with columns keying the data on `species X radius` saved as a new CSV in the output directory
+1. for the variable importance, create a file that combines all those with columns keyed on `species X radius X variable` saved as a new CSV in the output directory
+1. For the SDMs, create an average SDM across runs for each `species X radius`, then threshold the averaged SDM based on the number of occurences  (see code in `sdm_model_eval.R` for details), and save that as a new GeoTIFF To create CSVs and SDMs that average across runs and, for SDMs are thresholded.
+See function `imagePostProcessingAllRadii()`